Specifyapp/parsers/parsers/suffix-by/README.md

-# SUFFIX BY
+# Suffix By

 ## Description

-Allows to concatenate two strings
+Allows to concatenate two strings.

+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli)

 ## Interface